Albert0i/probabilistic-data-structure/README.md

 | [TOPK.QUERY](https://redis.io/docs/latest/commands/topk.query/) | Checks wheather one or more items are in a sketch. | O(n) where n is the number of items |
 | [TOPK.LIST](https://redis.io/docs/latest/commands/topk.list/) | Returns full list of items in Top K list. | O(k*log(k)) where k is the value of top-k |

 O(1) is the most favourable.
 Different PDS may overlap in functions, it is up to you to choose one which suits your application scenario.
 As a last note, after adding items to PDS, it is impossible to retrieve them back as they are hashed and forgotten.
-If they matter, better to equip RDBMS as a kind of data sink.
+If items matter, better to equip RDBMS as a kind of data sink for further processing.

 #### II.
 [Bloom filter](https://redis.io/docs/latest/develop/data-types/probabilistic/bloom-filter/)